Platform → Org → Agent, the existing 3-layer shape. Teamed agents compose under Platform → Org → {Team, …} → Agent.

 An agent can be a member of multiple teams within its org.
 The composer aggregates contributions from all teams the agent belongs to via strictest-wins per field.
 If an agent is inteam:platform and team:sre, and platform sets autonomy_mode: nudge while sre sets autonomy_mode: enforce, the strictest (enforce) wins.

 This is a v1 simplification consistent with Mnemom’s existing strictest-wins idiom.
-Future v2 refinement (named-priority precedence — “team A wins over team B for this field”) is cataloged in the post-T1-3.1 cleanup catalog if customer signal materializes.
+Future v2 refinement (named-priority precedence — “team A wins over team B for this field”) is on the roadmap if customer signal materializes.

 Team templates vs. team identity cards